matthias-schuetz/angular2-seed/README.md

 ## Demo

 There is an online demo [available here](http://matthiasschuetz.com/angular2-seed).
-This represents the compiled production version of the project which uses SystemJS and Angular 2.
+This represents the compiled production version of the project which consists of only one *app.min.js* file.

 ## Usage